 Le Creuset Enameled Cast Iron Skillets are dishwasher safe, but they can easily be cleaned with hot water and a soft sponge.

 Staub – Staub has been at the peak of their industry in France for some years now and they have reinvested wisely on innovation.
 Although not starting as a non-stick pan, over time the durable product normally textured with black matte enamel, becomes non-stick meaning that the user has to use less and less oil which adds an incentive for future cooking.
-These pans are great with all types of cooking but are specialized to mainly deal with braising and browning.
+These pans are great with all types of cooking, but are specialized to mainly deal with braising and browning.

 Staub has one of the best coatings in the market and as a result, offer a more durable, strong, and heat-resistant product.
 The quality of design and production has also led to an even cooking and the black enamel allows for one of the best browning results seen in the industry.
-One of the biggest problems with these products is that they are difficult to carry but a lip on both sides make it extremely easy without having to shuffle grip half way through the kitchen.
+One of the biggest problems with these products is that they are difficult to carry, but a lip on both sides make it extremely easy without having to shuffle grip half way through the kitchen.
 Cleaning is made easy thanks to it being dishwasher-safe and it is oven safe to 500 degrees Fahrenheit.

-Lodge – Lodge has an extensive collection of cookware which includes both enamel cast iron and bare cast iron.
+Lodge – The Lodge has an extensive collection of cookware which includes both enamel cast iron and bare cast iron.
 They have controlled specifications for their Chinese production facilities to meet and their products can be found in most stores for a reasonable price.
-Due to the specifications laid out, Lodge produce good-quality pans that are easy to clean and don’t require seasoning.
+Due to the specifications laid out, Lodge produces good-quality pans that are easy to clean and don’t require seasoning.

 There are some key differences to note between the three products with the main one being Lodge’s choice of porcelain enamel whereas Le Creuset and Staub use hard-coat enamel.
-The hard-coat enamel is generally seen as the better option as it is more resistant to scratching and is stronger overall.
+The hard-coat enamel is generally seen as a better option as it is more resistant to scratching and is stronger overall.
 More layers in hard-coating also allows the products to hold heat and go in the dishwasher.
 Hand-washing is advised with Lodge products because they are prone to wear and tear if regularly placed in the dishwasher.